Skip to content

 Your First Project

-So far you’ve been evaluating code line by line in VSCode.
-This is great for exploration and live coding, but when you want to save a piece, share it, or run it from the command line, you need a project.
+So far you’ve been evaluating code line by line in VSCode — perfect for exploring and live coding.
+But when you want to save a piece, share it, or run it straight from the command line, you wrap it in a project.
+Let’s make one.

 Terminal window